StThomas-SEIS660/Lab-03/Lab-03-Instructions.md

 Disregard the issue with your user name and email for now.

 Now, edit the file again.

+    teststud@seis660:~/Lab-03$ nano teststud-testfile.md

-Add "Hello Again" as a second line.
+Add "Hello Again" as a second line and exit nano in the usual way.

 You have now made a change, relative to what you committed.
 You can see that change through issuing the command 'git diff':

 ````
-vagrant@precise64:~/Lab-03$ git diff
+teststud@seis660:~/Lab-03$ git diff
 diff --git a/teststud-testfile.md b/teststud-testfile.md
-index 557db03..fcb9459 100644
+index 9801343..fcb9459 100644
 --- a/teststud-testfile.md
 +++ b/teststud-testfile.md
-@@ -1 +1,3 @@
+@@ -1,2 +1,3 @@
  Hello World
 +Hello Again
-+

 ````

 We will be covering git in more detail as we go, but this clearly shows that Hello Again has been added.